 Shampoos containing pyrithione zinc

-You’ll see OTC products with concentrations ranging from 1 to 2 percent.
+You’ll see OTC products with concentrations ranging from percent.
 Head & Shoulders Dry Scalp Care and Head & Shoulders Extra Strength, for example, contain 1 and 2 percent concentrations of pyrithione zinc, respectively.
 Mountain Falls Dandruff Shampoo also contains this ingredient.

 Shampoos containing salicylic acid